Trakiszki

 Trakiszki (Trakiškė, Trakiškiai) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.
-It lies approximately 2 km east of Puńsk, 19 km north-west of Sejny, and 126 km north of the regional capital Białystok.

-Lithuanian Prime Minister Juozas Ambrazevičius was born in Trakiszki.

 History

-The noble village located at the end of the 18th century in the Grodno district of the Trakai voivodeship in the Grand Duchy of Lithuania.
+The szlachta village located at the end of the 18th century in the Grodno district of the Trakai voivodeship in the Grand Duchy of Lithuania.

 In 1827 it was recorded that the population of the village numbered at 68 and 8 homes and in 1892 it was numbered at 148 people and 21 homes.

 According to the First General Population Census of 1921, the village of Trakiszki had 26 houses and 122 inhabitants.
 At that time, all inhabitants of the village declared the Roman Catholic religion.
 At the same time, most of the inhabitants of the village declared Lithuanian nationality (113 people), the rest declared Polish nationality (9 people).